 Frank is an adjunct professor at The Catholic University School of Business, teaching coursework on Business Intelligence and Risk Assessment.
 He is also a Senior Associate with the Americas Program at the Center for International and Strategic Studies (CSIS) in Washington, where he focuses on Latin American politics, economics, and trade.

 Frank is a member of the Council on Foreign Relations, the International Institute for Strategic Studies, the American Council on Germany, and the American Institute for Contemporary German Studies.
-He resides outside Washington DC in Great Falls, Virginia, with his wife, Maura, on their working farm, Open Door Farm.
+He resides outside Washington, DC, in Great Falls, Virginia, with his wife, Maura, on their working farm, Open Door Farm.

 Senior Advisor